cnattras/RIVETAnalyses/PHENIX_2010_I857187/README.md

 Needs many, many histograms' axis labels written.

 Needs beams set up so that it will take either the generator beams or what is set on the command line.

+.plot written by olivia bartoshesky
+.yoda needs to be updated to match .plot and hep data.